-Source: Amrit Kaur Khalsa
+Author/Source: Amrit Kaur Khalsa

 The young woman shivered in the blackness of the night.
 With a cup of hot milk warming her hands, she looked toward the rising sun.
 She knew something was going to happen.
 Everybody knew.
 Her eyes skimmed over the silent sarovar, the Pool of Nectar surrounding the golden Harmandir Sahib, and rested on the shadows of the rising Singhs in the distance.
 She could see the still figures of the Indian Police Regiment patrolling the entry gates of the Harmandir Sahib complex.
 These days the Indian police force even had the blind courage to enter the complex and walk around aiming their guns at innocent pilgrims.
 The atmosphere had changed.
 No longer it was a harmonious journey to find eternal peace.
 Tensions were high and the air papery thin.

 The Singhs [Sikh men and boys] were ready, waiting for a signal to defend their holiest place.
 All the older women walked inside the complex calling for the young girl to follow.
 She did so reluctantly wishing she were out with the Singhs, fighting for her freedom and integrity.